 In a second, smaller bowl, crumble the feta cheese.
 Beat in the 5 eggs until well mixed.
 Set aside.

 Melt the butter until about half of it is completely liquid.
-Use your pastry brush to butter a rectangular 9 x 13 in. pan.
+Use your pastry brush to to spread some butter in a rectangular 9 x 13 in. pan.